 About the Castle

-Now a National and California landmark, Vikingsholm is available for public tours during the summer months.
-The 30 minute tours are conducted by the experienced and knowledgable guides of the Sierra State Parks Foundation.
-All proceeds go towards the restoration and education efforts for Vikingsholm.
+Vikingsholm is available for public tours during the summer months.
+The 30-minute tours are conducted by the experienced and knowledgable guides of the Sierra State Parks Foundation.
+Proceeds go towards the restoration and education efforts for Vikingsholm.

 Tours begin every 30 minutes from 10:30am-4pm

-$8 students 7-17 years and with valid college ID
+$12 students 7-17 years and with valid college ID/active duty/seniors

 FREE: Children under 7 years

 Purchase tickets at the Visitor Center just past Vikingsholm.
-Open daily during the tour season from 10am-4pm.
+The Visitor Center is open daily during the tour season from 10am-4pm.

-Call California State Parks at 530-525-7232 or email Emerald.BayADA@calparks.onmicrosoft.com to inquiry about eligibility and availability.
+Call California State Parks at 530-525-3384 or email Emerald.BayADA@parks.ca.gov to inquire about eligibility and availability.

 The Sierra State Parks Foundation hosts several fundraising events during the summer months where guests can drive into Emerald Bay.
 Visit our event page for more details.